jack-dinsmore/gabloctica/readme.md

 # Todo

 ## Collisions
-* Ray into box
+* Box-box collisions
-* Update collisions so that the collision search process halts when the intersection point contains a cube.
+* Rigid body reaction to collisions

 ## Graphics:
 * Do not model faces which are not external.